aiidalab/aiidalab-qe/docs/source/howto/setup_computer_code.rst

 **Setup new code**
 - Click the button `Setup new code`.
 - In the `Domain` field, please select `daint.cscs.ch`.
-- Click `Detailed Setup`, then it will show three steps.
+- Click `Detailed Setup`, then it will show three steps:

     - password-less SSH
     - computer in AiiDA
     - code in AiiDA